dojo-modeling/dojo-docs/excel.md

 ```
 {
-  "Parameters.C5": "1.1",
+  "Parameters.C5": "0.9",
-  "Parameters.C6": "1.2",
+  "Parameters.C6": "0.9",
-  "Parameters.C7": "0.9"
+  "Parameters.C7": "1.2"
 }
 ```

 Alternatively, you could create a CSV called `params.csv` which would contain:

 ```
-Parameters.C5,1.1,rainfall
+Parameters.C5,0.9,rainfall
-Parameters.C6,1.2,temperature
+Parameters.C6,0.9,temperature
-Parameters.C7,0.9,fertalizer
+Parameters.C7,1.2,fertilizer
 ```

 Either option will work.

 ### Registering your model

-You should proceed to register your model just like any other in Dojo.
+You should proceed to register your model just like any other model in Dojo.
 When asked to select a starting image, you should choose the `Ubuntu-Analytics` one since the `Excel-Model-Runner` is already installed there.
 Alternatively, you can install it by hand from [its Github page](https://github.com/dojo-modeling/excel-model-runner).

 Next, ensure that your model Excel file and your `params.json` (or `params.csv`) file are loaded into the containerization environment.
 You should use `dojo config params.json` to annotate your config file.
 Then, execute the model with something like: